Why study in Rome?

 Although brunch is becoming more of a thing in Italy (though still strictly reserved for weekends), the typical Italian breakfast is still very light.
 In a coffee bar, for example, your only options will be cappuccinos, juice, and pastries (usually a cornetto).
 And that’s it.
 If you’re staying at somebody’s house or in a B&B, you will probably be offered fette biscottate (hard, packaged toast) with jam or Nutella, and maybe some plain cornflakes.
 It is best you get used to it sooner rather than later.

-At the start of every semester, there are brand-new study abroad students at almost any local supermarket in Rome searching in vain for the cereal aisle.
+At the start of every semester, there are brand-new students studying abroadi n Rome at almost any local supermarket searching in vain for the cereal aisle.
 Hint: there is no cereal aisle.
 Those four or five boring types of cereal next to the jam and Nutella, that’s it.

 4. Apartment Woes